You are here:

 Other Toxic Chemical Resources

-Many other resources contain valuable information about toxic chemicals; some of these are listed below.
-If there are websites you think should be included on this list, please contact TRI Help (email@example.com).
+Many online resources contain valuable information about toxic chemicals; some of these are listed below.
+If there are websites you think should be included on this list, please contact TRI Help (firstname.lastname@example.org).

 - ATSDR (Agency for Toxic Substances & Disease Registry) ToxFAQs: View factsheets that provide answers to the most frequently asked questions about hazardous substances found around hazardous waste sites and the effects of exposure on human health.
 Available in English and Spanish.

 - CDC's National Environmental Public Health Tracking Network: Find integrated health, exposure, and hazard information and data from a variety of national, state and city sources.

 - Chemical Right-to-Know Collaborative Forum: Find TRI news, archived TRI webinars, and analyses of TRI and other environmental data.Exit

 - EPA's Integrated Risk Information System (IRIS): View EPA human health assessment information for more than 550 chemical substances.
 The IRIS database contains descriptive and quantitative carcinogenic and non-carcinogenic health risk information.

 - EPA's National Air Toxics Assessment (NATA): View EPA's ongoing comprehensive evaluation of air toxics in the U.S. NATA is a screening tool local, state and tribal agencies can use to prioritize pollutants, emission sources and locations of interest for further study in order to gain a better understanding of risks.
 The most recent version of NATA is from 2005.